 Throughout my food writing career I’ve worked as a recipe tester, trying out and tweaking the culinary creations of noted authors and my own recipes.
 I also teach cooking classes and lecture on sustainable seafood, cooking and writing.
 My first cookbook, Fish Market (Running Press, 2013), was released on May 28, 2013.
 Derived from 16 years as a pescetarian, Fish Market looks at selecting, preparing and enjoying sustainable seafood.
 Weight Watchers named it one of the top ten books to give and receive in 2013 while NPR shortlisted it as “Best Gift for the Beach Cottage.”

 Growing up in an ethnically diverse, former steel town north of Pittsburgh, I learned early on about exciting and influential world cuisines.
 Pasta fagioli, pita and pierogies all shaped my palate.
 They also spurred my desire to travel the globe, sampling them and other childhood favorites on their native soils.
-Thanks to a major case of wanderlust, I’ve journeyed through four continents and 38 countries (and counting).
-I’ve had the pleasures of cooking in Paris, Prague, Barcelona and Siem Reap, Cambodia and of collecting fabulous recipes and stories wherever I’ve roamed.
+Thanks to a major case of wanderlust, I’ve journeyed through five continents and 45 countries (and counting).
+I’ve had the pleasures of cooking in Paris, Prague, Barcelona, Chiang Mai and Siem Reap, Cambodia and of collecting fabulous recipes and stories wherever I’ve roamed.